Shizuoka Blue Revs

-Shizuoka Blue Revs (formerly the Yamaha Júbilo) are a rugby union team based in Iwata, Shizuoka, Japan.
-The team came second behind Toshiba Brave Lupus in the second season of Japanese rugby's Top League (2004–05).
-They were coached by former All Black Grant Batty and Fijian player-coach Tabai Matson.
+Shizuoka Blue Revs (静岡ブルーレヴズ), formerly known as Yamaha Júbilo, are a professioanl Japanese rugby union team based in Iwata, Shizuoka Prefecture that compete in the Japan Rugby League One (JRLO).
 Founded in 1984, its name was "Yamaha Motors Rugby Football Club".
-The team rebranded as the Shizuoka Blue Revs ahead of the rebranding of the Top League to the Japan Rugby League One in 2022.
+The team rebranded as the Shizuoka Blue Revs ahead of the inaugural Japan Rugby League One season in 2022.

-The team name Júbilo means 'joy' in Portuguese, which has had a notable influence on the Japanese language.
+The former team name "Júbilo" means 'joy' in Portuguese, which has had a notable influence on the Japanese language.
 The name was also shared with the also Yamaha-owned Júbilo Iwata from J2 League.

 Current squad

-The Shizuoka Blue Revs squad for the 2025-26 season is:
+The Shizuoka Blue Revs squad for the 2026-27 season is: